MiyukiHoshi21/computing-work/teachers-day/story.md

 Story imcomplete!
-I haven't finished the story yet due to time constaints but I have it fully planned out in my head so try not to give any ideas because I will not merge it as I already planned it out.
+I haven't finished the story yet due to time constaints but I have it fully planned out in my head so try not to give any ideas for the storyline (everything else is okay) because I will not merge it as I already planned it out.
 Thanks.
 Enjoy the story. :)

 It was the 13th of February in the year 2021.
 Just a random date in the 2021 calendar, right?
 Wrong.
 It just so happens that this very day falls on a Friday.
 Friday the 13th.